 1. Domain Names

 You need to enter your domain name (as shown in the image above), you can add multiple domains but that would be for paid users.
 Enter the domain name, then click Next Step ➡.

 You can choose only 90 days option for a free SSL Certificate, if you need it for the long term then you can purchase it.
 But I suggest you buy a good shared hosting plan, most web hosting provider gives free SSL certificates.
 Hostinger provides affordable shared hosting with lifetime free SSL certificates, don’t believe check yourself.

 3. CSR & Contact

 CSR & Contact is an information box that shows the contact information of the owner of the website.
 When you click the green lock bar on the browser then the browser shows the information.
 So, in this step, you can put your contact information or generate it automatically.
-So, enable Auto-Generate CSR toggle and click Next Step ➡.
+So, enable the Auto-Generate CSR toggle and click Next Step ➡.

 4. Finalize Order

-Now, finalize the free SSL certificate by choosing the plan, selecting Free Plan $0/month.
+Now, finalize the free SSL certificate by choosing the plan, and selecting Free Plan $0/month.
 You will get 3 certificates for 9 months, which means every certificate validity will be 90-days only.

 If you want renewable tension-free SSL certificates then check out the deals to get up to 86% off.